EXPLAINER: What help are North Korean weapons to Russia?

 WHAT COULD NORTH KOREA GET IN RETURN?

-In return for weapons, North Korea will likely want food, fuel, warplane components and other materials from Russia.
-The North finds it difficult to buy such goods from abroad under U.N. sanctions imposed over its nuclear program.
+In return for weapons, North Korea will likely want food, fuel and other materials from Russia because the North finds it difficult to buy such goods from abroad under U.N. sanctions imposed over its nuclear program.

-Yang said it’s possible that North Korea is seeking advanced Russian weapons technologies that would boost its efforts to build more powerful, high-tech missiles targeting the United States and its allies.
+Panda said North Korea is likely benefiting in the form of cash transfers from Russia, or perhaps greater Russian leniency in not enforcing other sanctions on Pyongyang, including the transfer of materials necessary for the growth of North Korea’s missile programs.

 According to Bennett, North Korea would be willing to be compensated with fuel.
 For its more advanced arms, it could seek advanced weapons technologies from Russia, possibly including those it needs for its expected nuclear test, the first of its kind in five years, he said.